 From the seal colony, a longer walking track leads to Cape Foulwind lighthouse.

-Return the same way or arrange transport from Cape Foulwind car park.
+Return the same way or arrange transport from Omau car park.

 The nearest town is Westport (16 km).